 Visual effects and motion graphics are an integral part of modern media, from Hollywood films to adverts, music promos and TV drama.
 This VFX degree will develop your creative instincts in VFX and motion graphics.
-Our VFX course is extremely industry focused, with many opportunities to work with industry while you study.
-You’ll work on live projects and briefs, and gain practical experience through placements.
-Students have recently worked on Sherlock, Doctor Who, Bastard Executioner and Beowulf.
+It is industry focused, with many opportunities to work with industry while you study.
+You’ll work on live projects and briefs, with many opportunities for practical experience through placements.
+USW VFX students have worked on Sherlock, Doctor Who, Bastard Executioner, and Beowulf.

-Your VFX training will develop technical expertise in Nuke, Adobe Creative Suite, Cinema 4D, Maya, and tracking software.
+This visual effects course will develop technical expertise in Nuke, Adobe Creative Suite, Cinema 4D, Maya, and tracking software.
 What’s more, you’ll develop an understanding of working pipelines and the ability to work collaboratively.
-Our best students get multiple job offers and are headhunted by industry, going on to work on big-name projects including Harry Potter and the Deathly Hallows, Inception, Captain America, Iron Man 2 and The Chronicles of Narnia.
+Our best students get multiple job offers and are headhunted by industry, going on to work on big-name projects including The Jungle Book, Harry Potter and the Deathly Hallows, Inception, Captain America, Iron Man 2 and The Chronicles of Narnia.
 See student and graduate work vfx.me.uk

 Our VFX course is a balance between practice and theory, and is supplemented by visits from industry professionals, exhibitions and workshops.